EDUCATION TRACK

 Yes.
 Applicants who have been accepted are eligible to apply during the application period immediately preceding their anticipated starting semester.
 If an application is approved, proof of enrollment and class schedule will be required prior to move-in date.

-Yes, after you submit the FAFSA, you will receive a Student Aid Report that will include your Expected Family Contribution (EFC), which is the amount of money the government calculates that your family can contribute to college costs.
+After you submit the FAFSA, you will receive a Student Aid Report that will include your Expected Family Contribution (EFC), which is the amount of money the government calculates that your family can contribute to college costs.
 Your EFC determines how much financial aid you are eligible to receive.
 Students do not need to qualify to receive student loans to be eligible for the Gatehouse Education Success Grant.
 However, Gatehouse does not assist with tuition costs.

 Yes, if the classes meet the criteria for this program.